© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Cup and ring marked rock 40m south east of Hillcourt, Rawdon is a scheduled monument protected by Historic England under reference 1016267.
 View the official record →

-Cup and ring marked rock 40m south east of Hillcourt, Rawdon is a prehistoric rock art panel dating to the Bronze Age or earlier.
+Cup and ring marked rock 40m south east of Hillcourt, Rawdon is a Bronze Age rock art site located in West Yorkshire.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1016267.

 Cup and ring marked rock 40m south east of Hillcourt, Rawdon is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1016267.